Hackthings/ava-slackbot/README.md

 **Welcome to ava-slackbot!**

-This project is our in house Slackbot, allowing us to interact with the Image Intelligence API (Ava).
+This project is our in-house Slackbot, allowing us to interact with the Image Intelligence API (Ava).

 ## Installation